rebangkkuser/meowutils/README.md

 # meowutils🐱
 meowutils - a library of commands written on Bash and Makefile
 > [!WARNING]
 > This project is on Alpha/Beta versions.
 Beta and alpha issues will only be open until the test ends and meowutils migrates to a stable version.
+[GitHub Issues](https://github.com/rebangkkuser/meowutils/issues)
 ---
 Supports:
 - Android